ryanle42/TicTacToe/README.md

   - Also makes random moves but goes for the win or block if it exists.

 4. Cpu hard
-  -Super hard coded by move.
-Has little to no variation based on how you start.
+  - Super hard coded by move.
+Little to no variation in gameplay.
-  -Currently has one way to beat it as far as I know. ~Too lazy to patch up.
+  - Currently has one way to beat it as far as I know.